How to run a Bitcoin full node on Google Cloud

 Are you a believer in Bitcoin?
 If you have a stake in the cryptocurrency, one way to support your investment is to run a fully-validating Bitcoin node.
 Doing so will help secure the Bitcoin network by verifying transactions and blocks — thus keeping miners honest — and also helping other new nodes sync to the network, making it more robust.
-One way you can run a Bitcoin full node is to leverage a cloud computing service such as Google Cloud.
+One way you can run a full node is to leverage a cloud computing service such as Google Cloud.

 To be clear, running a Bitcoin full node is not the same as mining Bitcoin.
 If you are a merchant running a Bitcoin business or just accepting Bitcoin payments, you should absolutely be running your own node to validate your transactions, instead of trusting a third party.
 Some critics argue that running a full node in the cloud centralizes Bitcoin and limits your privacy, but it’s an easy alternative for those who don’t have an “always on” computer at home, or bandwidth to contribute to the network.